 You are more likely to be put under surveillance when your change of definition (COD) date is approaching.
 The insurer will be doing an assessment of your claim to see if you are qualified to work under the eligibility change from “own occupation” to “any occupation.”

 If your insurer has sent you a daily activities form to fill out, chances are that they have you under surveillance already or they are planning to in the near future.

 Our advice is to live your life as you normally would.
 Think about your full range of activities over the past year.
 Give examples of both good days and bad days; people run into problems when they only indicate how things are on their worst days.
 The insurance company compares what you say you can do with what they see you doing in their surveillance.
 By being honest with them and documenting what you’re capable of on your good days, they won’t be able to catch you in a lie.

 You also must be very careful and clear with your language.
 We’ve had a client answer the question “How often do you leave the house?” by checking a box that said “Rarely.”
-The insurance company surveilling the client got her on video leaving the house 5 times over a 7 day period and used this as a basis to stop her benefits based on fraud or deception.
+The insurance company got her on video leaving the house 5 times in a week.
+They used that as a reason to stop her benefits based on fraud or deception.

 Even if they were 5 minor outings, in this situation it does appear that checking “Rarely” would have been a lie.
 This is why it’s important to be clear and honest.

 If you suspect that you’re under surveillance and want to know for sure, you can request your disability claim file from your insurer and the facts of your surveillance should be in the file.